JoinCalifornia: Election History for the State of California

 • In 1987, Mello was the target of an attempted recall by Michael Bogatirev.
 The recall failed to qualify for the ballot.

-• The epicenter for the Loma Prieta earthquake (on October 17, 1989) occured within the districts of State Senator Henry Mello and Assemblyman Sam Farr.
+• NATURAL DISASTER (EARTHQUAKE): The epicenter for the Loma Prieta earthquake (a 6.9 magnitude earthquake on October 17, 1989) occurred within the districts of State Senator Henry Mello and Assemblyman Sam Farr.

 Source: California Assembly Handbook (1979)